Stephen Caracappa and Louis Eppolito: Convictions and sentencing

-After a long investigation, highlighted by Burton Kaplan's decision to testify against his former confederates, both Caracappa and Eppolito were arrested in March 2005 and charged with counts of racketeering, obstruction of justice, extortion, and eight counts of murder and conspiracy.
+After a long investigation, highlighted by Burton Kaplan's decision to testify against his former confederates, both Caracappa and Eppolito were arrested in March 2005 at Piero's Italian Cuisine, Las Vegas, and charged with counts of racketeering, obstruction of justice, extortion, and eight counts of murder and conspiracy.
 These included the murders of James Hydell, Nicholas Guido, Israel Greenwald, John "Otto" Heidel, "John Doe", Anthony DiLapi, Bruno Facciolo, Edward Lino, and Bartholomew Boriello – and their involvement in the conspiracy to murder Gravano.
 Kaplan, a businessman and career criminal who had been the link between Casso and the two detectives, was the chief accuser, giving two days of riveting testimony at trial.

 On June 30, 2006, the presiding federal judge, Jack B. Weinstein, threw out a racketeering murder conviction against Caracappa and Eppolito on a technicality – the five-year statute of limitations had expired on the key charge of racketeering conspiracy.
 On September 17, 2008, their racketeering convictions were ordered reinstated by a federal appeals court.
 New York City paid $18.4 million to settle seven lawsuits brought by families of the victims of Caracappa and Eppolito.

 The federal government can take my life.
 I'm a man.
 They can't take my soul.
 They can't take my pride.
 They can't take my dignity...
 I was a hard-working cop.
 I never hurt anybody.
 I never kidnapped anybody...
 I never did any of this.